c0pymaster/minimizer/README.md

-This repository contains supplementary files to the paper "Maximal distance minimizers for a rectangle" (link to the paper will appear here later).
+This repository contains supplementary files to the paper "Maximal distance minimizers for a rectangle" https://arxiv.org/abs/2106.00809.

 [verifier folder](https://github.com/c0pymaster/minimizer/tree/master/verifier) contains the source code of the computer search program described in the paper.
 It can be compiled as follows:
 ```